 Using your tool of choice (pruning saw or secateurs) cut out the unwanted branches and clean the base of the tree.
 It’s perfect to be done when the tree is still young.
 That way the marks of the cut won’t stay and will disappear with time.

 After you’ve trimmed to the desired length and shape leave the tips at the end of the branches.
 That way, the tree will grow in a cloud shape.
 While growing, you can use ties and stones to redirect the growth of the branches.
 It mostly takes patience rather than skill.

 Here are a few styles of niwaki and the different tree shapes:

-Maintaining niwaki is quite easy.
-Depending on that if your tree grows faster or slower you’ll have to prune it once or twice a year.
-In Japan pruning is done only once or twice.
-Small branches aren’t cut and are left until the day to prune comes.
+Maintaining Niwaki is relatively easy.
+Depending on that if your tree grows faster or slower, you’ll have to prune it once or twice a year.
+In Japan, pruning is done only once or twice.
+Small branches aren’t cut and are left until the pruning day comes.
 All of the work is done in a day.